-- The stipend for teaching by Employees in Extension, Summer Session, Spring Session (UNBSJ) or Intersession, where such teaching is not part of their individual teaching load in accordance with Article 19, shall be at the rate of 16 percent of the salary floor of the rank of Assistant Professor (as of May 1 of each year) for a three (3) hour per week full year degree credit course, or its equivalent. - Administrative stipends shall be paid to Chairs at the rate of 0.61 percent of the current salary floor of the rank of Assistant Professor times the full-time faculty member establishment (rounded upward) of the department concerned on July 1 of the academic year concerned.
+36B.01 The stipend for teaching by Employees, where such teaching is not part of their individual teaching load in accordance with Article 19, shall be at the rate of 15 percent of the salary floor of the rank of Assistant Professor (as of May 1 of each year) for a three (3) hour per week full year degree credit course, or its equivalent.

+36B.02 Administrative stipends shall be paid to Chairs at the rate of 0.61 percent of the current salary floor of the rank of Assistant Professor times the full-time Faculty Member establishment (rounded upward) of the department concerned on July 1 of the academic year concerned.
 Such stipends shall range from a minimum stipend of 4.0 percent to a maximum stipend of 14.0 percent of the current salary floor of the rank of Assistant Professor.
 Chairs shall also be entitled to a reduction in individual teaching load as set out in Article 19A.12 and to a supplementary sabbatical salary as set out in Article 31A.02(f).